Nursing Care Plans

 |Instruct patient not to change dose for any reason, not to omit dose (unless instructed to, depending on pulse rate), not to increase dose or take extra doses, and to contact doctor if more than one dose is omitted.||Alterations in drug regimen can reduce therapeutic effects, result in toxicity, and cause complications.|

 |Advise patient that digitalis may interact with many other drugs (barbiturates, neomycin, cholestyramine, quinidine, and antacids) and that physician should be informed that digitalis is taken whenever new medications are prescribed.
 Advise patient not to use OTC drugs (laxatives, antidiarrheals, antacids, cold remedies, diuretics, herbals) without first checking with the pharmacist or healthcare provider.||Knowledge may help prevent dangerous drug interactions.|

 |Review importance of dietary and supplemental intake of potassium, calcium, and magnesium.||Maintaining electrolytes at normal ranges may prevent or limit development of toxicity and correct many associated dysrhythmias.|

-generalized edema, dyspnea, decreased amount/frequency of voiding) indicate need for prompt evaluation/intervention.
+generalized edema, dyspnea, decreased amount and/or frequency of voiding) indicate need for prompt evaluation or intervention.
 Mild symptoms of toxicity may be managed with a brief drug holiday.
-Note: In severe/refractory heart failure, altered cardiac binding of digitalis may result in toxicity, even with previously appropriate drug doses.
+In severe or refractory heart failure, altered cardiac binding of digitalis may result in toxicity, even with previously appropriate drug doses.